I have recently been binge watching television shows from

 occasions the mask will slip, and they reveal their true personalities.

-Taec-yeon is especially good at this – there moments through the first half of Bring It On, Ghost where Hyun-ji does something silly and
+Taec-yeon is especially good at this – there are moments throughout the first half of Bring It On, Ghost where Hyun-ji does something silly and

 Bong-pal has a hard time suppressing his smile; he wants to be a stern